datajamesallen/vartools/README.md

 # vartools

-command line application for reducing repetitive variant analysis
+A command line application for reducing repetitive data analysis

+I created this to do a better job at organizing my data.

 # Installation

-I recommend using pip or similar
+I recommend using pip or similar.
-Currently not on pypi, but can still be installed by going into this repository's root directory and running
+This projects is currently not on pypi, but can still be installed by going into this repository's root directory and running

     $ pip3 install .